American Institute of Applied Music

-Kate Sara Chittenden founded both the Metropolitan College of Music and the Synthetic Piano School.
-She served as dean and head of the piano department at the founding Metropolitan College in 1892 and continued in both capacities at the American Institute until 1933.
+Kate Sara Chittenden, who founded both the Metropolitan College of Music and the Synthetic Piano School, was one of the institute's leading figures.
+She became dean and head of the piano department at the Metropolitan College in 1892 and continued in those roles at the American Institute until 1933.

 The school aimed for systematic thoroughness.
 The average enrollment was about 350 per year.
 Grove's Dictionary of Music and Musicians, published in 1920, stated that more than 1,000 teachers had received certificates.
 The institute was located at 212 West 59th Street.

 Accreditation

 The National Association of Schools of Music, at its fifth annual meeting in 1928, accepted the institute's application for membership.

 Institutional structure

 New York's thirty-eighth University Convocation assembled on June 25, 1900, in Albany and, among other things, granted a provisional charter to the American Institute of Applied Music, authorizing the issuing of $15,000 capital stock.
 The University of the State of New York represents colleges, academies and other institutions subject to the visitation of the Board of Regents.